-But how can we know the Lords will?
-We know the Lords will by going to Him continually and letting our requests be known.
+But how can we know the Lord’s will?
+We know the Lord’s will by going to Him continually and letting our requests be known.
 Then we continue doing what is set before us, making no changes until we have heard from the Lord.

-Then, too, we will be mocked by religious individuals who are busily and happily engaged in “the Lords work.”
+Waiting for the Lord to direct us is not easy.
+We tend to get ahead of the Lord or to become passive and get involved in some area of worldly interest.
+Also, we will be mocked by religious individuals who are busily and happily engaged in “the Lord’s work.”
 They do not understand what it means to wait to hear from God before we attempt to minister.

 God is not pleased when we rush out in our own wisdom and strength and try to do great things.